espidev/ProtectionStones/README.md

     [player]
         # Whether or not to prevent teleporting into a protected region if the player doesn't own it (except with ender pearl and chorus fruit)
+        # Does not prevent entry, use the flag "entry deny" for preventing entry.
         # Bypass with protectionstones.tp.bypasstp
         prevent_teleport_in = false